devashishdxt/notebook/src/avalanche_consensus.md

 The above mentioned process is brief of Avalanche Consensus Algorithm.
 To understand it fully, it is recommended to read **Section 2.6** along with the **pseudo-code** in [Avalanche Paper].

+### Parent Selection

+The goal of the parent selection algorithm is to yield a well-structured DAG that maximizes the likelihood that virtuous transactions will be quickly accepted by the network.

+There are inherent trade-offs in the parent selection algorithm:
+- Selecting well-accepted parents makes it more likely for a transaction to find support, but can lead to vote dilution.
+- Selecting more recent parents at the frontier of the DAG can lead to stuck transactions, as the parents may turn out to be rogue and remain unsupported.

+The adaptive parent selection algorithm chooses parents by starting at the DAG frontier and retreating towards the genesis vertex until finding an eligible parent.
+The eligibility criteria has following four conditions:

+- Transaction should be _strongly preferred_, i.e., every single of its ancestor is preferred among their respective conflict sets.
+- Transaction's conflict set size should be \\( 1\\), i.e., there should not be any conflicting transactions to current transaction.
+- Transaction should have a confidence value, \\( d(T) \gt 0\\)
+- None of this transaction's children should satisfy above three conditions.

+To understand more about _parent selection_, it is recommended to read **Section 4** along with the **pseudo-code** in [Avalanche Paper].

 [Avalanche Paper]: https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV